 It is important to remember that not everyone who lives through a dangerous event develops PTSD.
 Most people will not develop the disorder.

 Many factors play a part in whether a person will develop PTSD.
 Some examples are listed below.
 Risk factors make a person more likely to develop PTSD.
 Other factors, called resilience factors, can help reduce the risk of the disorder.

 Some factors that increase the risk for PTSD include:

 Some resilience factors that may reduce the risk of PTSD include:

 Researchers are studying the importance of these and other risk and resilience factors, including genetics and neurobiology.
-With more research, someday it may be possible to predict who is likely to develop PTSD and to prevent it.
+With more research, someday, it may be possible to predict who is likely to develop PTSD and prevent it.

-It may be very hard to take that first step to help yourself.
-It is important to realize that although it may take some time, with treatment, you can get better.
+It may be tough to take that first step to help yourself.
+It is essential to realize that although it may take some time, you can improve with treatment.
 To help yourself while in treatment: